 Manufacturers offer private-level production because it is a bulk way to increase their production volume without the responsibility of retailing.
 Alternatively, buyers of private ghee brands can get readymade products like ghee product customization benefits without maintaining the liability of a full-fledged manufacturing/production unit.

 Ghee private brand stuff is often considered a lower-cost alternative for established regional, national, or international brands with Ghee product customization arrangements.
 However, lately, some private brand products have been identified as “premium” brands to contest with prevailing “name” products.

-Such brands are usually less costly than the established national brands, as the retailer enjoys the privilege to optimize the production to match market and consumer demand.
-At the same time the hefty advertising costs to a large extent can be lessened in store brand products sale.
+Such brands are usually less costly than established national brands, as the retailer can optimize production to match market and consumer demand.
+At the same time, the hefty advertising costs, to a large extent, can be lessened in store brand product sales.

 Research has established that some retailers rely on the proposition that while publicizing by premium national brands increases the chance to pull shoppers to the store, the retailer characteristically enjoys higher profit by selling the customer a store brand.

 Recently, a study published a result on store branding and store positioning.
 It has been observed that grocery chains such as Aldi and Save-A-Lot sell private brands to endorse generally lower prices, parallel to supermarket chains that trade with several brands.

 Now the question is how the ghee private brand products work.
 Let’s take a closer look.

 Private label products are typically manufactured by 3rd party or contract manufacturers, mostly on similar production lines to other brands.
 They may differ only in labeling or may be unique.
 Private branding is a cost-efficient way to manufacture a product without investing in large manufacturing establishments, hiring designers, availing employment of quality assurance personnel, or establishing a specific supply chain.